What is a Junior Project Manager?

 4. Communication Facilitation

-Ensuring that there is a constant flow of communication between team members, stakeholders, and external partners is key to prevent any misunderstanding or misinformation within the project scope.
+Junior project managers ensure a constant flow of communication between team members, stakeholders, and external partners, which is key to preventing any misunderstanding or misinformation within the project scope.

 5. Performance Monitoring